Trimonu/TwitterAutoGiveawayBot/readme.md

 # Twitter Tree Bot

+This version is now deprecated for the newest join the discord: https://discord.gg/RPArf67xSu

 Twitter Tree Bot is a self-bot which automatically comments, likes, follows, and retweets giveaways to automically earn you cash or in game rewards.